galaxyproject/galaxy-hub/content/news/2022-09-28-global-hub/index.md

 As always, please let us know if you have feedback or see anything amiss.
 You can file an issue on [Github](https://github.com/galaxyproject/galaxy-hub/issues), or contact us on [Gitter](https://gitter.im/galaxyproject/hub2), [Matrix](https://matrix.to/#/#galaxyproject_hub2:gitter.im), or [email](mailto:outreach@galaxyproject.org?subject=Global%20Hub%20issue).

+## Want your own subsite?

+We have some tips on how to create a subsite for your own community [here](/hub/global/).
+And we're continuing to add to the documentation, so if you don't find what you need, it may be there the next week.
+Not sure if a subsite fits your needs?
+Contact us through any of the methods above and we'd be happy to help.

 ## Thanks

 I'd like to give a special thanks to Björn Grüning, Dannon Baker, Beatriz Serrano-Solano, and Helena Rasche for their support in this effort.